 Ugh, this is a tough one.
 There are a few things to check, however.
 The first thing you are looking for is color.
 For Hass avocados you want to look for a very dark, almost blackish green bumpy skin, not a bright green color.

 Next you want the avocado to give a little when you press it, but not too much, just a sense that it’s yielding.
 But it’s hard to know for sure what’s inside.
-Gorgeous green flesh, versus green and brown steaked blech.
+Gorgeous green flesh, versus green and brown streaked blech.
 Avoid bruised or loose skin, dark spots, or any signs of decay.